agoldst/litdata-vagrant/README.md

 All commands starting with _vagrant_ should be given on the command line (i.e. the _black box_ in Windows).
 If the command `vagrant` fails, please add the path to the directory with `vagrant.exe` to the  PATH environment variable.

 This installation has been tested with Oracle VirtualBox, version 4.3.8 on a Windows 7/64 host; and Vagrant 1.5.4.
-Note that this is NOT the current version.
+Note that this is NOT the current version of VirtualBox.
 There is a major issue with synced folders in Virtual Box 4.3.10; __do not use this version__.
 I will update this file when 4.3.11. is out and hopefully debugged.
 See  [here](http://stackoverflow.com/questions/22717428/vagrant-error-failed-to-mount-folders-in-linux-guest) and [here](https://github.com/mitchellh/vagrant/issues/3341).

 * Install [Oracle Virtual Box](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3). __Use version 4.3.8__, not the current version 4.3.10.
 * Install [Vagrant](http://www.vagrantup.com/downloads.html); best install it into folder `D:\vagrant` or `C:\vagrant` to avoid the `HashiCorp`-super-folder.
 * Open a Command Window in the repository folder, e.g `cd \vagrant\rstudio-shiny-server-on-ubuntu`; this is the folder that contains a file named `Vagrantfile`.
+* Optional: If you want to create snapshots of your virtual machine, install the plugin: `plugin install vagrant-vbox-snapshot`.
 * Install Virtual Box Guest Additions: `vagrant plugin install vagrant-vbguest`; this step is tricky, please consult [vbguest](https://github.com/dotless-de/vagrant-vbguest) in case of errors.
 If everything fails, install the guest additions manually.
 * If you have `git` installed, clone the project: `git clone git@bitbucket.org:dmenne/rstudio-shiny-server-on-ubuntu.git`
 * If you do not have `git` installed, [download the zip file](https://bitbucket.org/dmenne/rstudio-shiny-server-on-ubuntu/downloads/rstudio-shiny-server-on-ubuntu.zip) and unzip it into the vagrant directory.
 Note that the zip file may be a few revisions behind.